Spooky school kids are spooky

-Today I want to talk to you about a plot-heavy RPG Maker game called Misao.
+Today I want to write to you about a plot-heavy RPG Maker game called Misao.

 Misao is a survival horror and puzzle game developed by Sen and Miscreant’s Room released in May 2011.
 A remastered version was later released on Steam in October 2017.